Clavus groschi

 Clavus groschi is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The length of the shell attains 22.5 mm, its diameter 9.5 mm.
 Characteristic for this claviform shell is that the dark median zone is bordered posteriorly by an interrupted brown line.

 Distribution

-This species occurs in the demersal zone of the Indian Ocean off Mozambique.
+This species occurs in the demersal zone of the Indian Ocean off Mozambique and Madagascar.